-When you are a new member with special needs, you can keep seeing your non-DHMP provider for up to sixty days after you join DHMP.
+If you are a new member with special health care needs, you can keep seeing your non-DHMP provider for up to sixty days after you join DHMP.
 Your non-DHMP provider must agree to work with DHMP during these 60 days.

 When you are in your 2nd or 3rd trimester of your pregnancy and you are a new DHMP member, you may keep seeing your current OB/GYN thru your completion of care up to delivery, even when your OB/GYN is outside of the DHMP network.
-When you have an out of network provider, they will need to submit a pre-approval for
+When you have an out of network provider, they will need to submit a pre-approval for services and should contact Health Plan Service for more info.
+You will have 90 days from enrollment date to request to disenroll and join another Managed Care Organization plan if you wish to do so.

 You may also keep your Home Health or durable medical equipment (DME) provider for up to seventy-five days after you join DHMP.
 Your DME provider must also agree to work with DHMP during these 75 days.
-Durable medical equipment - Reusable medical equipment when there is a medical need for the care or therapy for an illness or physical condition.
+Durable medical equipment (DME) - Reusable medical equipment when there is a medical need for the care or therapy for an illness or physical condition.
 Examples include oxygen, wheelchairs, walkers and some bathroom or bedroom safety equipment.
-Home Health care - Skilled nursing services, certified nurse aide services, CNA, physical therapy, occupational therapy, and speech/language pathology services given in your home by a licensed and certified home health agency.
+Home health care - Skilled nursing services, certified nurse aide (CNA) services physical therapy, occupational therapy, and speech/language pathology services given in your home by a licensed and certified home health agency.